FKouhai/sshman/README.md

 How it works:

-This program needs 3 parameters to run, the remote user, remote password and the command that will be launched in the remote machine
+This program needs 3 parameters to run, the remote user, remote password and the command that will be launched in the remote machine, You also need a file called server.txt where you have the IP of the servers that you want to connect to

 The script runs the command in the remote machine and writes the output in a file called info, if you have any feedback on how to improve it, feel free to share it or to make a branch and contribute to it

+An example on how to run this command

+python sshConnect.py user password "df -h"